wp-plugins/gravity-forms-related-fields/readme.txt

 == Description ==

-Any Gravity Form multiple choice field (select, checkbox or radio) can be mapped to have the submission entries of another form as their values.

-To create related fields edit a Gravity Form and go to 'Related Fields' from the Form Settings menu.
+A plugin to dynamically populate Gravity Form fields with form submissions.

 == Installation ==

-1. Upload `gravity-forms-related-fields` to the `/wp-content/plugins/` directory
+1. Upload `gravityforms-related-fields` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==